Genivia/RE-flex/doc/index.md

 The `scan` method is similar to the `find` method, but `scan` matches only from the current position in the input.
 It fails when no partial match was possible at the current position.
-Repeately scanning an input source means that matches must be continuous, otherwise `scan` returns zero (no match).
+Repeatedly scanning an input source means that matches must be continuous, otherwise `scan` returns zero (no match).

 The `split` method is roughly the inverse of the `find` method and returns text located between matches.
 For example using non-word matching `\W+`: